 (3) the administrative capacity and experience to serve the target population for whom it will provide services and ensure quality of services under state and federal requirements;

-(4) the legal authority to provide complete investigative and protective services under section 626.556, subdivision 10; and child welfare and foster care services under section 393.07, subdivisions 1 and 2; or a federally recognized Indian tribe;
+(4) the legal authority to provide complete investigative and protective services under section 260E.14; and child welfare and foster care services under section 393.07, subdivisions 1 and 2; or a federally recognized Indian tribe;

 (5) a financial management system that provides accurate documentation of services and costs under state and federal requirements; and

 (6) the capacity to document and maintain individual case records under state and federal requirements.